 Photos 20-21: Shipwrecks!

-We saw several shipwrecks from the air, sad reminders of the harshness of this stretch of coastline with its shifting sands, rough seas and foggy climate.
+From the air, we saw several shipwrecks, sad reminders of the harshness of this stretch of coastline with its shifting sands, rough seas and foggy climate.
 It wasn’t easy to find the name of this one, but a couple of sources say it’s the Frotamerica, a Brazilian cargo ship-wrecked in 2013.

 I think you’re supposed to avoid capturing the plane when doing aerial photography – but I like this shot, wing and everything.
 It makes me feel a little of the exhilaration and awe I felt in that tiny plane, dipping and weaving above such epic scenery.

-If I ever make it back to Namibia, I’d love to explore more of these wrecks overland, in particular, the Eduard Bohlen, which can be reached by an expedition over the sand dunes from Swakopmund.
+If I ever make it back to Namibia, I’d love to explore more of these wrecks overland, in particular, the Eduard Bohlen, which can be reached by an expedition over the sand dunes from Swakopmund or Lüderitz.

 Photos 22-25: Fluid Coastal Dunes